MinchinWeb/minchin.ca/_content/pages/projects.md

 <!-- _ Heading Photos are 16x9 ratio, 688x387px -->
 Lots of the Stuff I've Done

-Over the years, I've worked on a number of projects, both online and off.
+Over the years, I've worked on a number of projects, both online & off.
 This is meant to link to some of the more exciting ones, particularly those found online.